Using “Page Numbers to Words”

 Requirements

-Page Numbers to Words works with every version of InDesign from CS5.5 up to the latest version (which, at the time of writing, is CC2018).
+Page Numbers to Words works with every version of InDesign from CS5.5 up to the latest version.
 It works on both Macintosh and Windows computers.

 Basic Instructions